ryansheehy0/Neo-C/Readme.md

 # Neo-C
 Neo-C is a programming language that tries to solve all of my problems with C++.

-It compiles into C++, so it can be just as efficient.
+It compiles to C++, so it can be just as efficient and work on the same platforms as C++.

 - **Compiler still in development.**
 - **Syntax Highlighting in VS Code:** Copy and paste `Neo_C_Syntax_Highlighter` folder in `~/.vscode/extensions/`